adityaoberai/hackathon-submissions-platform-template/README.md

 # Hackathon Submissions Platform Template

-Here's a template repo for you to generate a submission platform for your hackathon for free on a GitHub.
+Here's a template repo for you to generate a submission platform for your hackathon for free on GitHub.

 ## Table Of Contents